 - To braise brisket in the slow cooker: Combine the remaining ¼ cup sugar, garlic, stout, bourbon, Worcestershire, soy sauce, onion powder, celery salt and thyme in a slow cooker.
 Whisk to combine.
 Add the rubbed brisket to the slow cooker, fatty side facing up, squishing the brisket in if needed.

-- Cover and slow cook until the brisket is very tender to touch but still holds its shape, about 7 ½ -8 ½ hours on LOW or 4-5 hours on HIGH (assuming you used a 3 pound brisket, if you used a 4 pound brisket cook 9 ½ - 10 ½ hours on LOW or 4 ½ - 5 ½ on HIGH).
+- Cover and slow cook on LOW until the brisket is very tender to touch but still holds its shape, about 7 ½ -8 ½ hours (assuming you used a 3 pound brisket, if you used a 4 pound brisket cook 9 ½ - 10 ½ hours on LOW).
+I do not recommend cooking the brisket on HIGH.

-- When brisket is done braising in the slow cooker: Preheat oven to 400 degrees F. Remove brisket from slow cooker and transfer it to a large baking dish.
+- Glaze Brisket: Preheat oven to 400 degrees F, When brisket is done braising, remove it from slow cooker and transfer it to a large baking dish.
 Brush the top of the brisket with the glaze.
 Transfer to the oven and bake for 10 minutes.
 Remove brisket from the oven, brush it again with glaze, and return it to the oven for an additional 5-10 minutes, or until caramelized on top.